PrestaShop/PrestaShop/src/PrestaShopBundle/Controller/Api/Readme.md

 }
 ```

-And put your logic into the repository.
-If the logic is more complicated or not related with en entity, use services.
+And put your logic into the Repository.
+If the logic is more complicated or not related to the entity, use services.

 ### 4/ JSON return nomenclature
 We have 2 cases:
-1) Simple list of data, return like:
+1) Simple list of data, return something like:
 ```php
 $result = array(
     'data' => array(